Say Goodbye to Constipation: Top High-Fiber Foods to Keep You Regular

 Breakfast

-- Sweet Potato Hash: Sauté diced sweet potatoes with onions, peppers, and a handful of spinach.
-Top with a poached egg for extra protein.
+- Sweet potato hash: Sauté diced sweet potatoes with onions, peppers, and spinach, topped with a poached egg.

 Lunch